Complete Guide to Salesforce Documentation

 Being able to exploit the new Salesforce features and rapidly re-engineer your processes to respond to market changes is the goal of every company – the most innovative and agile business will win.
 But for most teams, their undocumented org puts a drag on that agility.

-When future changes are made to these metadata items, the links to the other documentation make it faster and easier to perform the impact assessment.
+There is a strong case for great documentation to ensure that the developers build the right thing: reduced rework, faster implementation, and better user adoption.
+The links to the other documentation make it faster and easier to perform the impact assessment.
 For very little additional effort (i.e. linking documents together), you are building up the institutional knowledge and reducing technical debt.
 This means every subsequent change is faster and less risky.

+The reason AI will be difficult to implement is the levels of technical debt.
 The IDC Explorer Future of Work survey data showed that 40% of development time is dealing with technical debt.
 Add to that the time required for firefighting whenever a change breaks an org, and all hell breaks loose!
 In this sense, it is negligent to build a core business app like Salesforce without documentation.

 In his presentation, “Decluttering Your Org”, Christopher Marzilli (Salesforce Product Director, Platform Success) advised us to “devote a percentage of each release to tech debt cleanup (recommend 10-25%)”.